jgbarsness/idyll/source_code/README.md

 '**-del**': delete entry<br />
 '**-q**': quick delete the last entry made

-first / second sections are intended to make idls flexible in use.<br />
+first / second sections are intended to make collections flexible in use.<br />
 e.g. running -config and changing the markers to 'where' and 'when'